Childhood Lead Poisoning - Provider Information

 2. If previously tested: Blood lead test yearly unless annual risk assessment questionnaire is negative.

-Consider a blood lead test between 9 and 72 months for children in the following at-risk groups:
+In addition to testing children at ages 1 and 2 years, consider a blood lead test for children in the following at-risk groups:

 - Families that qualify for programs such as WIC, Head Start, SNAP